TIY-LR-FEE/assignments/12-tic-tac-toe/README.md

-This assignment demonstrates your knowledge of npm, flow control and general JavaScript.
+This assignment is the culmination of your existing JavaScript knowledge.
+We'll be using npm, complex flow control, objects and constructors to build a multiplayer game.

 After completing this assignment, you should now:
-* Be comfortable installing new packages with npm
-* Understanding flow control
+* Understand constructors and how to call them

 You should also be able to effectively use:
-* while loops
+* constructor functions
-* conditional statements
+* objects

 ## What to Submit
 1. A link to your GitHub repo containing your modified version of the boilerplate files.